jjtriff/blog/installing-postfix.md

     The 2 lastones: `postdrop` and `postfix`.
 But `postdrop` is the one.

-1. Start with the simplest way of debuggin postfix has:
+1. Start with the simplest way of debuggin that postfix has:
     ```
     # postfix check
     postsuper: fatal: scan_dir_push: open directory bounce: Permission denied